CERL Internship and Placement Grant

 In particular, CERL is looking to support people new to the profession, whether in librarianship or in academia, and to facilitate international mobility.

 CERL member libraries propose projects suitable to the CERL Grant.
-The internship should normally take place within the period January-October.
+Internships are generally advertised in January and should normally take place within the period June-December.

-CERL would like to offer six 2025 Internship and Placement Grants, to the value of 1,000 Euros each, to allow qualified librarians and scholars to work on CERL projects in CERL libraries, or in CERL offices, to be trained on, and contribute to, CERL digital resources, and to participate in CERL’s Working Groups, generally for a period of one month.
+CERL would like to offer six 2026 Internship and Placement Grants, to the value of 1,000 Euros each (unless otherwise stated), to allow qualified librarians and scholars to work on CERL projects in CERL libraries, or in CERL offices, to be trained on, and contribute to, CERL digital resources, and to participate in CERL’s Working Groups, generally for a period of one month.
 If matched funding or support in kind are provided by the hosting institution, the period can be extended.
 In particular, CERL is looking to support people new to the profession, whether in librarianship or in academia, and to facilitate international mobility.

 CERL asked its member libraries to propose projects suitable to the CERL Grant.
 This grant can only be assigned once to the same person.
 Applications not selected but positively vetted will be notified that they can be put in again for the next round.
 A written report for the CERL webpage, Newsletter, blog, and/or a presentation in person will be expected at the end of the internship/placement.